-Retaliation against anyone who, in good faith, reports observations of unsafe or illegal activities; or who cooperates in any investigation of such report, is strict cooperates in any investigation of such report, is strictly prohibited and is not tolerated, regardless of the outcome of the complaint.
+Retaliation against anyone who, in good faith, reports observations of unsafe or illegal activities; or who cooperates in any investigation of such report, is strictly prohibited and is not tolerated, regardless of the outcome of the complaint.

 In other words, employees are protected for speaking up in good faith under this Policy.
 Any manager, or coworker who retaliates against a complaining employee or anyone involved in an investigation of a complaint is subject to discipline and/or termination.